The Instagram Game Vol.1

 In buying followers, just be sure to maintain 8-12% engagement at all times.
 Louis is making the issue of not maintaining his like proportional to his follower count.

 Sure you can say there is a catch that the followers are real but inactive since the Instagrammer has been on the platform for much longer – sure.
-Let me give you the satisfaction and say that is true.
-By that logic, what difference does it make if you real but inactive followers or if you have fake followers that are inactive.
-Marketing is the amount of people, the amount of eyeballs that you content gets isn’t it?
+Let me give you the satisfaction and say that it is true.
+By that logic, what difference does it make if you real but inactive followers or if you have fake followers that are inactive?
+Marketing is the number of people, the amount of eyeballs that your content gets isn’t it?
 Who gives a damn if the follower is inactive or fake – they both are equal.

 You see.
 Someone someplace, or probably both of them are doing something.
 Well, so what?
-They’re travelling the world and getting invited by travel boards of top cities in the world.
-Thats all that matters.
+They’re traveling the world and getting invited by travel boards of top cities in the world.
+That’s all that matters.
 You can sit and cry that they are faking it, I can prove it that there is a lot of faking happening here – but who cares?
 I certainly don’t.